 4. The smallest castles:

-They were the tiny palisades, guard-houses, and the so-called “haversack-castles”.
-Note, these stand-alone stone towers were called “haversack-castles” because there was no kitchen in them and the guards rotated each other on a weekly basis, bringing food for a week in their haversack.
+They were the tiny palisades, guard houses, and the so-called “haversack-castles”.
+Note, that these stand-alone stone towers were called “haversack-castles” because there was no kitchen in them and the guards rotated each other every week, bringing food for a week in their haversack.
 Here is the famous “haversack castle” of Korpona:

-You can read a story about the “haversack-castle” of Korpona in my book here:
+You can read a story about the “haversack-castle” of Korpona in my book, available here:

 These small fortified places were Újudvar, Kacorlak, Pölöske, Rum, Csákány, Őriszentpéter, Szentgotthárd, and so on.
 Their task was to observe the raiding parties and the moves of the enemy and report them.
 In the case of a siege, the defenders withdrew behind the stronger walls of the nearby town or main castle.
 There were only a few guards in them, a maximum of a dozen warriors.